stands near the subalpine treeline edge

 Population

-Populations are considered stable in remaining forest fragments.
-The species is common in montane and subalpine forests throughout its range.
-It is threatened by ongoing habitat loss and browsing by possums.
+Populations considered stable in remaining forest fragments.
+Species common in montane and subalpine forests throughout range.
+Threatened by ongoing habitat loss and browsing.

 Conservation Status